Injuries in Kansas Car Accidents

 Injuries caused by auto accidents cover a wide range.
 Our law firm can help you.

-Auto accident injury victims in Kansas often require emergency medical care and subsequent operations or physical therapy.
-All of these expenses add up fast, especially if you were hurt and cannot work for weeks or months at a time - or even longer in some cases.
+Car accident injury victims in Kansas often require emergency medical care and subsequent operations or physical therapy.
+All these expenses add up fast, especially if you were hurt and cannot work for weeks or months at a time - or even longer in some cases.

-At Bretz & Young, our experienced Kansas attorneys handle complicated car accident injury cases from Garden City to Kansas City.
+At Bretz & Young, our experienced Kansas attorneys in Hutchinson, Salina, Wichita, Garden City, Dodge City, Liberal, and Hays handle complicated car accident injury cases from Garden City to Kansas City.
 We have years of experience dealing with serious auto accident injury claims throughout Kansas and beyond.

 - Head Injuries